Ian-Courtright/the-timer/progress-tracking/design-match-update.md

 - Consistent styling between UI elements (QuickSets and TimerFlow)
 - Balanced header design with elements on both sides
 - Added humor and personality through the tooltip content
-- Enhanced timer accountability with naming and logs
-- Clear visual indication of overtime with red color and pulsing effect
-- Comprehensive timer history for better time tracking

 ## Next Steps
 - Test the new UI on different screen sizes and devices